 - Treatment: Antibiotics

 Pertussis, better known as whooping cough, is an acute, upper respiratory tract infection usually caused by bacteria.
-It gets the name “whooping cough” due to the characteristic, high-pitched “whooping” sound people make when gasping for breath during severe outbreaks of coughing.
+It gets the name “whooping cough” due to the characteristic, high-pitched “whooping” sound people make when gasping for breath during severe outbreaks of violent and uncontrollable coughing.
 This whooping sound is most common in young children.
-Dr. Davis says whooping cough can last anywhere from two to three months and is characterized by three stages of illness:
+Dr. Davis says whooping cough can last anywhere from two to three months and is characterized by stages of illness.

 - Catarrhal stage (1-2 weeks).
 Symptoms are the same as a mild cold or upper respiratory infection, including fatigue, runny nose/congestion, sneezing and a mild cough.

 - Paroxysmal stage (some studies suggest 6-10 weeks).
 Symptoms shift to severe coughing spells that can result in vomiting from coughing so hard.
 Infants can have episodes where they stop breathing (apnea), have low heart rates and poor feeding.